ArcherDotBuild/L2/16-Asynchronous-Code-Callbacks-Promises/README.md

 It happens arbitrarily, like a random resolver or reject.
 We want to know why was something rejected, for example, in the case of a HTTP request?
 Why did this fail?
 And if it didn't fail, if it was resolved, what is the data that we got back?.

 That's the point of making a request, at least most of the time as you're trying to get some information.

+## 9. The Delights of Promise Chaining

+The last really critical part of promises is understanding, **promise chaining**